stefandmn/Clue/README.md

 ## Development Process

+Development process is always driven __GNU make__ utility, providing the entire set command to build the entire distro, creater OS image, or to build or install particular packages or addons.
+Also, __Makefile__ gives you details how to configure your environment in order to run the processes and to optimize your resources.
+Just to identify all these details try a simple ```make help``` command.

 Development process for ***Clue*** project means to update existing packages or to add new packages.
 In base cases you need to understand the `descriptor.csh` file that provides a set of variables and functions for integrated building and deployment process.